nexendrie/nexendrie/INSTALL.md

     DocumentRoot "/var/www/html/nexendrie/www"
 </VirtualHost>
 ```

-(We strongly advise that the server name ends with .localhost, so it is considered a secure context by web browsers.)

 The document root for that virtual host (or its parent directory if it is withing /var/www/html) needs to have these settings: